bdpiccolo/ACNC-DAME/Instructions/Beta_Diversity_Dame.md

 ![](https://github.com/bdpiccolo/ACNC-DAME/blob/master/Instructions/Images/DAME_Bdiv_PERMANOVA_table.png?raw=true)

-The PERMANOVA output is generated using the [DT](https://rstudio.github.io/DT/) package and provides group calculations of Degrees of Freedom, Sequential Sums of Squares, Mean Squares, F-Statistic, Partial R-Squared, and P-value.
-Residual and Total calculations are also provided in the table.
+The PERMANOVA output is generated using the [DT](https://rstudio.github.io/DT/) package and provides group calculations of Degrees of Freedom, Sums of Squares,F-Statistic, and P-value.
+Residual calculations are also provided in the table.
 Interactive functions are provided herein.

 * The table can be downloaded as either an Excel, PDF, or CSV file.
 Buttons are provided at the top of the table for each file option.